frida/frida-website/_docs/functions.md

 sys.stdin.read()
 {% endhighlight %}

-Note that this script demonstrates how the `Module.findExportByName()` API can be used to find any exported function by name in our target.
+Note that this script demonstrates how the `Module.getExportByName()` API can be used to find any exported function by name in our target.
 If we can supply a module then it will be faster on larger binaries, but that is less critical here.